Making the cut: improved ranking and selection for large-scale inference: Connections

 Among the more popular loss-based ranking procedures is one via posterior expected rank (PER) (e.g., Laird and Louis, 1989; Noma {\em et al.} 2010).
 Unit $i$'s value becomes ${\rm PER}_i = P(\theta_i \leq \theta | D_i)$ after normalizing by the number of units and taking the large-scale limit.
-We find in numerical experiments that PER ranking is relatively close to the ranking by posterior mean (PM), and in these experiments we use the interesting relation:
+We find in numerical experiments that PER ranking is relatively close to the ranking by posterior mean (PM), and in these experiments we use: ${\mbox {\rm PER}}_i = 1-\int_0^1 V_{\alpha} (D_i) \, d\alpha $, which can be established readily using a transformation of variables argument.